 - Chilling for 30 minutes lets the lemon juice and seasoning permeate the crab for more consistent flavor in every bite.

-Pile it into butter lettuce cups for a light lunch, stuff it into avocado halves for something special, or keep it classic and scoop it up with crackers.
+Scoop it into butter lettuce cups for something light, stuff it into avocado halves if you're feeling fancy, or just go at it with a sleeve of crackers — no judgment.
 However you serve it, this crab salad disappears fast.
+Trust me on this one.

 How It Comes Together